ACNEProduction/gulp-assets-manifest/README.md

 ```

-This will take all (non-retina) filenames and output a assets JSON manifest file that [PreloadJS](https://github.com/CreateJS/PreloadJS) can parse.
+This will take all (non-retina) filenames and output a assets manifest file that [PreloadJS](https://github.com/CreateJS/PreloadJS) can parse.

 Files will be added to the assets file in the order that they are specified in the `gulp.src` function.

-By default, retina files specified by the `retinaPrefix` will not be added.
+By default, retina files specified by the `retinaPrefix` option will not be added.

 ## Options